 Where to start: The 30 Best Pieces of Advice for Entrepreneurs in 2017

-That being said, there’s a lot of product management-focused articles.
+That being said, there are a lot of product management-focused articles.
 Recent articles aimed at product managers cover topics like strategic vision, A/B user testing, the pains of scaling your app, and deep-dives into specific prioritization methods.

 Where to start: Sharing the Power of Data Through Partnerships and Storytelling